 Computational Problems are ubiquitous in our everyday life!
-And, depending on what we want to do, those problems either need to be easily solvable or hardly solvable.
+And, depending on what we want to do, those problems might be either easily solvable or hardly solvable.

 Computational Problems are Everywhere

 - What are the factors of 54,623? - What is the shortest route by car from Berlin to Hamburg? - My program now runs for two weeks.
 Will it ever stop? - Is this C++ program syntactically correct?